Bayard Wootten: Work

-His Wootten-Moulton Museum collection holds hundreds of family letters and business papers detailing the working relationship with Caleb Bradham.
+Lilly's Wootten-Moulton Museum collection holds hundreds of family letters and business papers detailing the working relationship with Caleb Bradham.
 During his research he also uncovered Wootten's original concept drawings of the famous drink.

-In addition to her work as a pioneering photographer and artist, Wootten was a staunch advocate for women's shelter who used her standing and reputation throughout the south to aid women's organizations including the Women's Missionary League.
+In addition to her work as a pioneering photographer and artist, Wootten was a staunch advocate for women's rights and used her standing and reputation throughout the south to aid women's organizations including the Women's Missionary League.
 In 1915 she became the President of the League's publicity department, creating all official portraits.

-In 1913 her portraiture became popular at Camp Bragg.
-Delivery of her portraits to Gregg Cherry, at the time an ordinary soldier at Camp Bragg, led to a rush of orders.